Pathu19/Task-5-Capture-and-Analyze-Network-Traffic-Using-Wireshark./README.md

 The goal of this task was to capture live network packets using Wireshark, identify common protocols, and understand the basic flow of network communication.

 **Procedure:**

-Installed Wireshark along with Npcap for packet capturing.
+1.Installed Wireshark along with Npcap for packet capturing.

-Selected the active Wi-Fi interface to monitor live network traffic.
+2.Selected the active Wi-Fi interface to monitor live network traffic.

-Started packet capture while performing activities such as:
+3.Started packet capture while performing activities such as:

-Visiting various websites in a browser.
+4.Visiting various websites in a browser.

-Running ping commands to external servers.
+5.Running ping commands to external servers.

-Stopped capture after approximately one minute.
+6.Stopped capture after approximately one minute.

-Applied filters (dns, http, tcp) to isolate and examine specific types of traffic.
+7.Applied filters (dns, http, tcp) to isolate and examine specific types of traffic.

-Identified at least three protocols from the captured packets.
+8.dentified at least three protocols from the captured packets.

-Exported the capture file in .pcapng format for future reference and analysis.
+9.Exported the capture file in .pcapng format for future reference and analysis.

 **Protocols Identified**
 **DNS (Domain Name System)**